 The cost of healthcare for employees and employers continues to climb sharply, and access to affordable and transparent health insurance seems to be even more of a challenge.
 This combination has led Americans to diligently seek alternatives to pay for their rising healthcare costs.
 One option that provides an economical solution for many is sharing the cost of medical bills with a like-minded community.
-Enter medical cost sharing programs and ministries.
+Enter Medical Cost Sharing.

 If you are a new member to Sedera’s medical cost sharing community or are exploring options, let’s break it down into six key questions to help you understand a bit more about how medical cost sharing works:

-How is medical cost sharing different from insurance?
+3. How is Medical Cost Sharing different from insurance?

-According to the Kaiser Family Foundation, annual premiums for employer-sponsored family health coverage reached $18,764 in 2017.
-Through Sedera’s medical cost sharing model, members save between 30% – 50% of the costs that are typically incurred with health insurance plans.
+According to the Kaiser Family Foundation, annual premiums for employer-sponsored family health coverage reached $19,616 in 2018.
+Through Sedera’s Medical Cost Sharing model, members save between 30% – 50% of the costs that are typically incurred with health insurance plans.
 Rather than paying monthly premiums to an insurance company, members contribute a given amount on a monthly basis and draw from community funds as medical needs arise.
-In addition, all medical bills over $500 are subject to negotiation, which saves money for individual members and the community as a whole.

-If you are looking for an affordable way to handle your medical expenses as an individual, a medical cost sharing plan could be just what you need.
-It’s important to talk to your employer about the Sedera Health option.
+If you are looking for an affordable way to manage your medical expenses as an individual, the Sedera Medical Cost Sharing Community could be just what you need.

 If you have additional questions about Sedera’s medical cost sharing membership, please reach out to us at sedera.com/contactus.